Learning Jesus (1)

 Our course of study anchored in the Word of God, the world becomes our classroom, its mysteries and creatures are our curriculum, and our fellow learners past and present are our teachers.
 Learning is hard work, but it can result in wisdom, and wisdom honors God and brings benefit to the people in our lives.

 We may not be good learners; we may not even like studying or having to learn new things.
-But it pleases God to have “afflicted” us with this “burdensome task” of seeking out, searching through, investigating, and learning as much as we can, throughout the whole course of our lives.
-This is how we grow in the Lord, become wise, and are better able to teach others so that they might grow in wisdom, too.
+But it pleases God to have afflicted us with this burdensome task of seeking out, searching through, investigating, and learning as much as we can, throughout the whole course of our lives.
+Thus we grow in the Lord, become wise, and are better able to teach others so that they might grow in wisdom, too.

 Well, why can’t we just pray for wisdom, like Solomon did, and wait for God to bestow it, if it pleases Him to do so (cf. 2 Chron.
 1.10-12)?

-Because, while Solomon prayed to God for wisdom, and God promised to grant it, Solomon still had to apply himself diligently to acquiring wisdom, which he did through learning.
+Because, while Solomon prayed to God for wisdom, and God promised to grant it, Solomon still had to apply himself diligently to acquiring it.
 This process of gaining the promised wisdom of God is what Solomon alluded to in our text.
 He shows us that the way to wisdom follows a path of study and learning, where there are no shortcuts.

-Learning and discipleship may be a burdensome task, but it’s what God has called us to as disciples of His Son.
+Learning and discipleship may be a burdensome task, but it’s what God has called us to as followers of His Son.

 1. Do you agree that many people find learning a “burdensome task”?
 Why is this?